Outdoor Recreation Program Graduate Assistantship: Outdoor Instructional Programs

 - Role model a high standard of lesson planning and delivery utilizing a variety of teaching techniques

 - Provide feedback to student instructors that aids in their individualized leadership progression

-- Facilitate meaningful debriefs after the completion of each field experience to allow for personal and program growth
+- Facilitate meaningful debriefs after the completion of each field experience to allow for personal and programmatic growth

 - 2-5 years experience in experiential education and/or outdoor recreation programming

 - Current certification to teach AIARE avalanche courses OR SOLO Wilderness Medicine Courses (or the ability to gain certification prior to start date)